 RTSG cannot be used fund trips to areas to which the Foreign and Commonwealth Office advises against travel.
 See https://www.gov.uk/foreign-travel-advice

-In exceptional circumstances, including pandemic-related home working, LISS DTP may consider requests from students to purchase laptops or other computer equipment using this allowance.
+LISS DTP will consider requests from students to purchase computer or office equipment necessary for home working during the pandemic.
+In normal circumstances computers and office equipment are not eligible.
 Any such request must be justified based on the nature of the research being undertaken and the student’s circumstances and must be essential for the successful completion of the PhD.
-In these instances, LISS DTP reserves the right to take custody any equipment purchased in excess of £200 following completion of the award.
+Note that the purchase of high-power computer equipment with a value of over £500 is only eligible if it is not available at your university under normal circumstances.
+LISS DTP reserves the right to take custody any equipment purchased in excess of £200 following completion of the award.
 This condition is waived for purchases resulting from the CV-19 pandemic and lockdown.

 Allowance and Budgeting: